 About:

-Cosmos ‘Picotee’ is a beautiful cosmos variety derived from Cosmos bipinnatum.
+Cosmos ‘Picotee’ is a beautiful variety derived from Cosmos bipinnatum.
 ‘Picotee’ produces large white flowers with dark pink on the edges of the petals.
-Cosmos ‘Picotee’ also has bright yellow central florets and grows between 3 and 4 feet tall.
+They also have bright yellow central florets and grow between 3 and 4 feet tall.

-Cosmos ‘Picotee’ is a showy annual cosmos that flowers from early summer until the first frost hits in the fall.
-This variety is a bit more resistant to common pests and diseases that can target cosmos flowers.
+Cosmos ‘Picotee’ is a showy annual that flowers from early summer until the first frost hits in the fall.
+As an added bonus, this variety is a bit more resistant to common pests and diseases.

 13. Cosmos ‘Sensation’ Series